-CNS provision costs within the COOPANS group of €306 per composite flight hour compared to a European average of €389.
+- The financial cost-effectiveness indicator in the ACE Benchmarking Report is defined as the ATM/CNS provision costs per composite flight-hour.
+IAA had the lowest level of ATM/CNS provision costs within the COOPANS group of €306 per composite flight hour compared to a European average of €389. - ATCO-hour productivity measures the efficiency with which an Air Navigation Service Provider (ANSP) deploys and makes use of its ATCOs.
+The IAA's air traffic controllers (ATCOs) productivity of 1.09 composite flight-hours per ATCO-hour in 2018 was approx. 17% higher than the European average of 0.93. - ATCO employment costs indicator for 2018 showed the ATCO employment costs per ATCO-hour at pan-European level amounted to €115 in 2018, the same as the previous year.
+In comparison, IAA costs were €99 in 2018. - Support costs encompass a variety of cost items, including employment costs for non-ATCO in OPS staff, non-staff operating costs, capital-related costs and exceptional costs

-- ATCO-hour productivity measures the efficiency with which an Air Navigation Service Provider (ANSP) deploys and makes use of its ATCOs.
-The IAA's air traffic controllers (ATCOs) productivity of 1.09 composite flight-hours per ATCO-hour in 2018 was approx. 17% higher than the European average of 0.93. - ATCO employment costs indicator for 2018 showed the ATCO employment costs per AT-CO-hour at pan-European level amounted to €115 in 2018, the same as the previous year.
-In comparison, IAA costs were €99 in 2018. - Support costs encompass a variety of cost items, including employment costs for non- ATCO in OPS staff, non-staff operating costs, capital-related costs and exceptional costs
+Despite a marginal increase 0.4% increase in IAA's support costs in 2018 from \leq 213 to \leq 214, this remained significantly below the European system average of \leq 265.
+The support costs for IAA reached their peak in 2011 with a unit cost of \leq 285.

-- Despite a marginal increase 0.4% increase in IAA's support costs in 2018 from €213 to €214, this remained significantly below the European system average of €265.
-The support costs for IAA reached their peak in 2011 with a unit cost of €285. - This ACE benchmarking analysis is based on information provided by 38 ANSPs to the Performance Review Commission (PRC), in compliance with Decision No. 88 of the Permanent Commission of EUROCONTROL.
+This ACE benchmarking analysis is based on information provided by 38 ANSPs to the Performance Review Commission (PRC), in compliance with Decision No. 88 of the Permanent Commission of EUROCONTROL.